-*SAFETY NOTE FOR HIKING: before setting out on a mountain hike (en famille or otherwise), always check the météo, make sure you pack the correct equipment for emergency situations as well as the basics for a mountain hike (medical kit, sufficient food and water, sun protection, warm and waterproof clothing, emergency blanket, head-torch, correct maps, emergency whistle, compass and emergency rescue number for your charged mobile phone).
-Be especially vigilant with small children during the hike – children sitting in backpacks need extra protection from the glare of the sun (sunhats, sunglasses, sun lotion, shade attachment for baby-carrier/backpack); do not let small children run off ahead and hold their hands where there are sheer drops.
+SAFETY NOTE FOR HIKING: before setting out on a mountain hike (en famille or otherwise), always ✅ check the météo, ✅ make sure you pack the correct equipment for emergency situations as well as the basics for a mountain hike (medical kit, sufficient food and water, sun protection, warm and waterproof clothing, emergency blanket, head-torch, correct maps, emergency whistle, compass and emergency rescue number for your charged mobile phone).
+Be especially vigilant with small children during the hike – children sitting in backpacks need extra protection from the ☀️ glare of the sun (sunhats, sunglasses, sun lotion, shade attachment for baby-carrier or backpack).
+Also, do not let small children run off ahead and hold their hand where there are sheer drops (or unknown terrain).

 Colour code for listings: